Abdullah-V/HMSC/README.md

 ## 🔰 About

-HMS (How Many Stuffs) provide you count the number of files, folders and lines in the directory (and more)
+HMSC (How Many Stuffs) provide you count the number of files, folders and lines in the directory (and more)

 ## 📓 Requirements
 - [Node.js](https://nodejs.org/en/download/)